 Shattering the myth that the battle for reproductive rights has already been won, Fired Up about Reproductive Rights shows us the many ways our reproductive lives remain subject to state control.
 From the fight for safe, legal, and accessible abortion services to the fight against coercive sterilization, eugenics, and population control, threats to our reproductive control remain alive and well in our communities.
 Engaging with the reproductive justice framework advanced by women of colour, the book presents the fight for reproductive rights as contingent with other social justice issues, and forces us to grapple with the weaknesses of the feminist and reproductive rights movement as it exists.
 Accessible and engaging, this book gives readers the tools to understand–and fight against–contemporary threats to our reproductive rights.

-A fascinating exploration of the myths and facts surrounding reproductive justice and abortion in Canada.
-Something every activist needs to have in their back pocket.
+A fascinating exploration of the myths and facts surrounding reproductive justice and abortion.
+Something every activist needs to have in their back pocket.– Colleen MacQuarrie, professor of psychology, University of Prince Edward Island, and academic activist

 |Chapter 1||Defining Reproductive Issues|